 One of the monks in "Fiat Lux" suggests that the Pre-Deluge Church may have used arc lamps on their altars instead of candles.
 The Abbot is not pleased.

-Brother Francis is single-handedly responsible for getting Leibowitz canonized.
+Brother Francis plays an important role in getting Leibowitz canonized.
 Centuries later, one monk doesn't even remember who he is.

 Thon Taddeo is described as a brilliant genius comparable to Einstein.
 But by the time of Fiat Voluntas Tua, even the monks have trouble recalling his name.